Kyosukyuu/notesApp/README.md

 # notesApp

-This is a simple note-making app built on React.
+This is a CRUD simple note-making app built on React.

 - Styled using Chakra UI
 - Data stored with local storage
 - SVGs provided by [undraw](https://undraw.co/)
 - Icons provided by the [React Icons](https://react-icons.github.io/react-icons/) package
+- Web animations created using [Framer Motion](https://www.framer.com/motion/)

 ## Running the App